Dartington-SDL/project_guidance_book/_sources/git.md

 Go to <https://github.com> and register for a free account

+We have a central organisation space on GitHub for all DSDL projects <https://github.com/Dartington-SDL>

+Once you have setup your own personal GitHub account, message one of your project collaborators for an invitation to join the Dartington-SDL space or the Senior Data Specialist (currently Sean Manzi).

 ## Linking your computer to your GitHub account using SSH

 Now you need to generate an SSH key and add this to your GitHub account.
 SSH keys are encrypted passkeys that allow secure file transfers and access through the terminal without the need to constantly enter passwords.